Nutana, Saskatoon

 Nutana is a primarily residential neighbourhood located near the centre of Saskatoon, Saskatchewan, Canada.
 It includes the business district of Broadway Avenue.
 It comprises a nearly even mixture of low-density, single detached dwellings and apartment-style multiple unit dwellings.
-As of 2009, the area is home to 6,261 residents.
-The neighbourhood is considered a middle to upper-income area, with an average family income of $67,657, an average dwelling value of $206,830 and a home ownership rate of 51.3%.
+As of 2024, the area is home to 6,380 residents.
+The neighbourhood is considered a middle to upper-income area, with a median personal income of $50,000, an average sale price of $529,332 and a home ownership rate of 49.0%.
 First established in 1883, Nutana was the original settlement of what now makes up the city of Saskatoon.